|

 page provides another perspective on fume hood designs and applications.

-This leading supplier of fume containment solutions specializes
+This supplier of fume containment solutions specializes

 in application solutions for the laboratory environment.